NikhilKalige/flask-nsq/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Flask NSQ could always use more documentation, whether as part of the
+Flask-NSQ could always use more documentation, whether as part of the
-official Flask NSQ docs, in docstrings, or even on the web in blog posts,
+official Flask-NSQ docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback